 In Study 201, infusion reactions generally occurred within 24 hours of completing a DANYELZA infusion, most often within 30 minutes of initiation.
 Infusion reactions were most frequent during the first infusion of DANYELZA in each cycle.
 Eighty percent of patients required reduction in infusion rate and 80% of patients had an infusion interrupted for at least one infusion-related reaction.

 Please see additional Important Safety Information inside.
-Please click for full Prescribing Information and Patient Information for DANYELZA including Boxed Warning on serious infusion-related reactions and neurotoxicity.
+Please see accompanying full Prescribing Information and Patient Information for DANYELZA including Boxed Warning on serious infusion-related reactions and neurotoxicity.
+The Prescribing Information is also available at labeling.ymabs.com/danyelza.